These non-Muslims from Pakistan make us proud to be Pakistani

 47. Dr. Alexander John Malik

-Dr. Alexander John Malik, is the longest-serving Bishop in the history of the Anglican Church of the Subcontinent.
+Dr. Alexander John Malik, has been the longest-serving Bishop in the history of the Anglican Church of the Subcontinent.
 After serving for 32 years as Bishop of Lahore, he retired in Sept 2014.
 Dr Malik got his Master’s degree from McGill University, Canada, and his Doctorate of Divinity from Wheaton College, USA.
 While studying at the Islamic Research Center in McGill University, he worked on his PhD thesis based on the life of Prophet Muhammad (PBUH).
-He is a strong advocate of interfaith harmony and has devoted his life to the cause.
+He is a strong advocate of interfaith harmony and has devoted his life to the cause and he’s a non-Muslim from Pakistan who makes us proud all over the world.

 48. Mani Sheriar Contractor